Gama-glutamyltransferase (GGT) – Adon Health Skip to content

 Values above 70–100 U/l should always be investigated further.

 Symptoms?
-Often none, and that's precisely the problem.
+Often none, and that's precisely the problem

 A high GGT level initially causes no typical symptoms.
-The changes are subtle :
+The changes are subtle:

-• mild fatigue or decline in performance
+• slight fatigue or decline in performance

-• diffuse digestive problems or pressure in the right upper abdomen
+• diffuse digestive problems or pressure in the upper right abdomen

-• poor sleep or frequent waking up at night
+• poor sleep or frequent nighttime awakenings

-• Susceptibility to infections
+• susceptibility to infections

-• Weight gain despite unchanged diet
+• weight gain despite unchanged diet

-• Loss of libido, lack of motivation
+• loss of libido, lack of drive

 What can help: